bhk/build/example.md

 ## Inference

-Some classes have the ability to *infer* intermediate build steps, based on the file extension.
-For example, if we provide a ".c" file directly to `LinkC`, it knows how to generate the intermediate artifacts.
+Some classes have the ability to *infer* intermediate build steps, based on the extension of the input file (or files).
+For example, if we provide a ".c" file as an argument to `LinkC`, it knows how to generate the intermediate ".o" artifact.

 ```console
 $ make 'LinkC(hello.c)'